Choose your day

 Family day

-Start with washroom and snacks, keep driving low, choose one attraction, add Central Park or river walk, eat before the group gets too hungry, keep hot springs or shopping as backup.
+Start with washroom and snacks, keep driving low, use Central Park/playground logic, choose only one bigger attraction, eat before the group is already stressed, and keep hot springs, shopping, or a museum as backup.

 Older / low-walking day